Statement Of Information Practices

 - Determine or verify eligibility of individuals with respect to healthcare

-- Plan, administer and evaluate Cognitive Health Assessments™
+- Plan, administer and evaluate your Cognitive Health Assessment™ results

 - Conduct research in accordance with consent provided